aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/primary-and-second-axis/_index.md

 chart.getNSeries().get(1).setName("Growth Rate");
 // Set the Legend at the bottom of the chart area chart.getLegend().setPosition(AsposeCells.LegendPositionType.Bottom);
-// Fill the PlotArea area with nothing chart.getPlotArea().getArea().getFillFormat().setFillType(AsposeCells.FillType.None);
+// Fill the PlotArea area with no fill chart.getPlotArea().getArea().getFillFormat().setFillType(AsposeCells.FillType.None);
 // Save the file
 workbook.save("PrimaryandSecondaryAxis.xlsx");